Bulbdial kit configurations:

 The basic Bulbdial clock kit ($65) comes complete with three custom circuit boards, 72 ultrabright LEDs, pre-programmed ATmega328p microcontroller with Arduino bootloader, tactile button switches, aluminum standoffs, 20 ppm quartz crystal, custom clock face, gnomon spike, universal-input plug-in power supply, stainless mounting hardware, plus the resistors, capacitors and other little parts needed to build the Bulbdial clock.
 There are several configuration options, for LED style, Case style, and optional Chronodot.
 LED Style

 The Bulbdial Clock Kit is designed to be used with either an opaque clock face in the back, included with every kit, or with a translucent clock face for rear projection.
 The rear projection clock face is made of translucent textured diffusing acrylic.
 It is laser-cut to shape and screen printed on one side.
-The rear-projection clock face is available separately.
+The rear-projection clock face is also available separately.
 ChronoDot

 The Bulbdial clock kit has a socket on the circuit board to accept an optional Chronodot module as an upgrade.
 It provides your Bulbdial kit with (1) a higher accuracy quartz crystal oscillator, (2) a backup battery, and (3) extra geek cred for having a TCXO-based RTC.
 The included battery is estimated to last for 7 years.
 The Chronodot is $10 if ordered with a kit, or $15 separately.
 (The Chronodot is a product of Macetech.)
-USB-TTL Cable
+USB-TTL Interface

-You may also be interested in the FTDI USB-TTL converter cable, which provides an optional interface between your computer and your Bulbdial clock.
+You may also be interested in the FTDI Friend, which provides an optional interface between your computer and your Bulbdial clock.
 It can be used (1) to sync the Bulbdial's time to the time on your PC, (2) to reprogram the Bulbdial clock through the Arduino IDE, or (3) to make the Bulbdial clock into a USB powered Bulbdial clock.
 Note, however, that these are entirely optional operations-- no programming is needed to build or use the Bulbdial clock kit!

 The Bulbdial Clock is sold as a soldering kit [?].
 Basic electronic soldering skill is required, and you provide basic soldering tools: a soldering iron + solder and small wire clippers.
 You will also need internet access to read or download our detailed assembly guide.
 No additional knowledge of electronics is presumed or required.
 Easy "through-hole" construction and clear, photo-heavy instructions are provided.
 Assembly time: 1-3 hours, depending on your level of experience with soldering.